Normalizing Flows for Probabilistic Modeling and Inference: Generalizations

 In practice, taking the base density to be invariant with respect to a prescribed symmetry group is usually easy.
 What it more challenging is constructing the transformation $T$ to be equivariant.
 One approach is based on invariant functions with respect to $G$, that is, functions $f$ for which $f(\mathbf{R}_g\rvu) = f(\rvu)$ for all $g\in G$ and $\rvu\in\R^D$.
-This approach is outlined in lemma \ref{lemma.equivariance_from_invariance} below. \begin{lemma}[Equivariance from invariance] Let $f: \R^D \rightarrow \R$ be invariant with respect to $G$, and assume that $\mathbf{R}_g$ is orthogonal for all $g\in G$.
+This approach is outlined in Lemma \ref{lemma.equivariance_from_invariance} below. \begin{lemma}[\textbf{Equivariance from invariance}] Let $f: \R^D \rightarrow \R$ be invariant with respect to $G$, and assume that $\mathbf{R}_g$ is orthogonal for all $g\in G$.
 Then $\nabla_\rvu f(\rvu)$ is equivariant with respect to $G$. \end{lemma} \begin{proof} From the invariance of $f$ we have that $f(\mathbf{R}_g \rvu) = f(\rvu)$.
 Taking the gradient on both sides, we obtain:

 \end{proof} Lemma \ref{lemma.equivariance_from_invariance} gives a general mechanism for constructing equivariant transformations with respect to symmetries with orthogonal representations.
 Several symmetries fall into this category, including rotations, reflections and axes permutations.
-The practical significance of lemma \ref{lemma.equivariance_from_invariance} is that it is often easier to construct an invariant function than an equivariant one.
-For instance, an arbitrary function of the $\ell_2$ norm $\norm{\rvu}$ will be invariant with respect to all symmetries with orthogonal representations, since $\norm{\mathbf{R}\rvu} = \norm{\rvu}$ for any orthogonal matrix $\mathbf{R}$.
+The practical significance of Lemma \ref{lemma.equivariance_from_invariance} is that it is often easier to construct an invariant function than an equivariant one.
+For instance, any function of the $\ell_2$ norm $\norm{\rvu}$ is invariant with respect to symmetries with orthogonal representations, since $\norm{\mathbf{R}\rvu} = \norm{\rvu}$ for any orthogonal matrix $\mathbf{R}$.